Farancibiat/pokemon-site/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Basic PokeApi

+This project was developed for a job apply test and it's using pokeapi.co APi.

+## ONLINE DEMO

+A demo it's launched at Heroku basic hosting, you can see it here:  [Demo](https://houm-test-pokeapi.herokuapp.com/)

-## Available Scripts
+## LOCAL HOST

-In the project directory, you can run:
+Also, you can clone the project at your computer, open the project on a terminal, go into  and run:

-### `npm start`
+### 1.`npm i` `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.